You may have noticed in my matched betting guide that we placed our qualifying bet at low odds. There’s a reason for that and I’ll explain why.

 Let’s have a look at our resulting profit/loss for the two outcomes…

-So regardless of whether Tottenham win, lose or draw we will incur a small loss of £1.57 in qualifying for our £50.00 free bet.
+So, regardless of whether Chelsea win, lose or draw, we’ll incur a small loss of £2.06 in qualifying for our £50.00 free bet.